Behind The Wish - Whitney Williamson

 'You should never judge someone'

-And then her sister arrived and it was a girl I went to school with.
-And she was a girl that had a lot of struggles in school and it just put everything into perspective for me.
+When her sister arrived, it was a girl I went to school with.
+She had a lot of struggles in school, and it put everything into perspective for me.

-You should never judge someone because you don’t know what they are going home to or what their life is like.
+You should never judge someone.
+You just don’t know what they are going home to or what challenges they have faced before they have even rocked up to school or work in the morning.

-You might be driving on the freeway and someone cuts in front of you.
-You might be really annoyed at that person and you might assume they are a terrible person.
-But you don’t know where they are speeding off to.
+I might be driving on the freeway, and someone cuts me off and I start to get annoyed and assume the driver is a terrible person.
+But you just don’t know where they are speeding off to or from.
 You don’t know anything about their story or their journey.
+It’s better for everyone, including yourself, if you give people the benefit of the doubt.

-Being a part of Make-A-Wish gives you so much more empathy for everyone, including strangers who cut you off in traffic and you may never meet.
+Being a part of Make-A-Wish have given me more empathy for everyone, including strangers who cut me off in traffic.

-When you walk into that room, you represent the wish.
-You will hear, ‘Oh mum, the Make-A-Wish people are here!’
+Being a Make-A-Wish volunteer is good for the soul.
+When you walk into that room, you represent that child’s Wish.
+When the child sees you, they often yell out to their family, ‘The Make-A-Wish people are here!’
 You represent pure joy, excitement, and possibility.

 BRANCH

-My first role in the Branch was PR Coordinator, which is now communications.
-I have been President.
-I am currently Communications Coordinator and Volunteer Care Coordinator.
+I have also been President, Vice President.
+I am currently the Volunteer Care Coordinator.

-There was one Perth Branch up until a couple of years ago, whereas now we have three branches.
+There was one volunteer branch in Perth up until a couple of years ago.
+We were getting so many wishes and had so many volunteers that we now have three branches.

-We have got people who have been in the Branch for 30 years.
-That’s really special.
+I am in the Perth Central Branch.
+We have people who have been volunteering in our Branch for 30 years.
+That’s pretty special.

-But the thing I think makes the Perth Central Branch special – and the other Perth branches – is that everyone contributes and everyone is open to other people’s opinions.
-It’s really collaborative.
+The thing that makes the Perth Central Branch special – and the other Perth branches – is that everyone contributes and everyone is open to other people’s opinions.
+It’s collaborative.
 It feels like family.
-These people have watched me go from a 21-year-old to a 34-year-old.
+Some of the volunteers have watched me go from a 21-year-old to a 34-year-old.
 They have been a part of my entire adult life.
+We are also getting new volunteers all the time which keeps things fresh.

 There was a time when I wanted to go travelling and I was thinking, 'Do I leave Make-A-Wish or put it on hold for a bit?'
 And I realised I don’t know who I am without Make-A-Wish.

 It’s such a huge part of my life.
-It’s part of my identity.
 It’s the thing that adds value to my life.
 So, I just couldn’t imagine stopping.

 LEVI'S WISH